Skip to content

 Example:

-// Standard chained query example
+// Standard chain-style query example

-query().eq("name", "John").list(); // Query all records where name is "John"
+query().eq("name", "John").list(); // Query all records where name equals "John"

-// Lambda chained query example
+// Lambda chain-style query example

-lambdaQuery().eq(User::getAge, 30).one(); // Query a single record where age is 30
+lambdaQuery().eq(User::getAge, 30).one(); // Query a single record where age equals 30

 update